Discover Laos

 Overview

-Our trip in Laos is a journey of discovery along the mighty Mekong River.
-Join us on this adventure, exploring some truly hidden places in a country that’s still off the radar of mainstream tourism.
-As we travel throughout this tranquil, unhurried land, we find everything an adventurer could wish for: lush rugged mountains, the mighty Mekong River and its tributaries, astonishing biodiversity, a wealth of ethnic cultures and a deeply rooted history epitomized by romantic Luang Prabang, where saffron robed monks move silently past ancient gleaming temples and evocative French colonial mansions.
+A trip in Laos is a journey of discovery along the mighty Mekong River and its tributaries.
+It takes you to some truly hidden places in a country that’s still off the radar of mainstream tourism.
+As you travel through this tranquil, unhurried land, you find everything an adventurer could wish for: lush rugged mountains, astonishing biodiversity, a wealth of ethnic cultures and a deeply rooted history epitomized by romantic Luang Prabang, where saffron robed monks move silently past ancient gleaming temples and evocative French colonial mansions.

-Itinerary Highlights
+Sample Itinerary

 Day 1